mozilla/ispdb/README.md

 for the Thunderbird autoconfig database

 ## Dependencies
-   *  django-1.4
-   *  django-browserid
-   *  django-nose
-   *  lxml
-   *  dnspython
-   *  tldextract
-   *  pytz (optional)

-    You can install all of the above with:
+  You can install all of the dependencies with:

-    pip install django django-browserid django-nose lxml pytz

-    or

   pip install -r requirements.txt

-    Note: You may have to do an "easy_install pip" first
+  Note: You may have to do an "easy_install pip" first.
+See requirements.txt for details on what we depend on.

 ## Getting Started
 1. python ../manage.py syncdb